EPICLab/synectic/ARCHITECTURE.md

 The [`react-select-event`](https://testing-library.com/docs/ecosystem-react-select-event) module is a companion library for `React Testing Library` that provides helper methods for interacting with [`react-select`](https://github.com/JedWatson/react-select) elements.

+The [`@testing-library/react-hooks`](https://github.com/testing-library/react-hooks-testing-library) module allows for React hooks testing by wrapping the hook in a function component, and providing various useful utility functions for updating the inputs and retrieving the outputs of custom hooks without having to construct, render, or interact with additional React components.
+It has peer dependencies with the `react` and `react-test-renderer` packages.

 **Packages:**
 * *`devDependencies`*
   * `@testing-library/jest-dom`
   * `@testing-library/react`
+  * `@testing-library/react-hooks`
   * `react-select-event`

 # Enzyme